Whats in this section?

 - Find your rhythm

-Try and set aside a specific time each day for exercise, a little bit every day is preferable to large efforts a couple of times per week
+Try and set aside a specific time each day for exercise; a little bit every day is preferable to great efforts a couple of times per week.

 - Best exercises for older people

-Aim for exercises that improve your flexibility and maintain muscle strength.
-This may include exercises such as walking or swimming, light weights, Yoga and Tai Chi.
+Aim for activities that improve your flexibility and maintain muscle strength.
+Such activities may include walking or swimming, lighter weights, Yoga and Tai Chi.

 - Find a group

-Doing exercise with others can help with motivation, most leisure centres have a variety of groups aimed at older people.
+Doing exercise with other people can help your motivation; most leisure centres have various groups aimed at older people.

 - Keep a log

-A simple record of what exercise you do each day is a helpful measure of your progress, and can also help decide what exercises work best for you.
+A simple record of what exercise you do each day is a helpful measure of your progress and help decide what exercises work best for you.

 For more information on how to stay active, see our article on 5 fitness tips for older people.

-Maintaining an active mind is just as important as maintaining your physical wellbeing.
+Maintaining an active mind is just as important to those trying to live independently as maintaining your physical well-being.
 Exercising your brain as well as your body enables you to live a happier and more fulfilled life.

 Mobile apps can be a great way to exercise your brain when you have a spare few minutes.
-Find out more about the best ones to keep you mentally active in our article Mental Stimulation is Everything: Apps that keep the Brain Ticking.
+Please find out more about the best apps to keep you mentally active in our article Mental Stimulation is Everything: Apps that keep the brain Ticking.